henrysurface/OnlineAssessment/README.md

 ```
 inbound,tcp,80,192.168.1.2
 ```
-2. Range of port and signal IP address with direction and protocol:
+2. Range of ports and signal IP address with direction and protocol:
 ```
 outbound,tcp,10000-20000,192.168.10.11
 ```
-3. Range of port and Range of IP address with direction and protocol:
+3. Range of ports and Range of IP address with direction and protocol:
 ```
 outbound,tcp,2100-3000,192.168.15.0-192.168.16.3
 ```